kubernetes/community/wg-security-audit/README.md

 ## Mailing Lists

-* Sensitive communications regarding the audit shouls be sent to the [private variant of the mailing list](https://groups.google.com/forum/#!forum/kubernetes-wg-security-audit-private).
+* Sensitive communications regarding the audit should be sent to the [private variant of the mailing list](https://groups.google.com/forum/#!forum/kubernetes-wg-security-audit-private).

 <!-- END CUSTOM CONTENT -->